-4.1.1 Interim Actions Recommendations at Laupahoehoe High & Elementary provides a description of current activity levels and ground conditions, and whether interim actions, long-term actions, or supplemental soil assessment is recommended at each location.
+4.1.1 Interim Actions Recommendations at Mountain View Elementary as well as additional recommendations.
 Also see Section 3.7 for additional soil assessment recommended for this school campus.
 Figure 4-2 shows the areas requiring interim actions and long-term mitigation actions.
-Location numbers are used to simplify discussion of potential hazard areas on Table 4-2 and Figure 4-2 and in the paragraph below.

-Table 4-2 provides a summary of direct exposure hazards identified at Laupahoehoe High & Elementary during investigations in 2016, along with soil categories for COPCs.
-The table also
+Table 4-2 provides a summary of direct exposure hazards identified at Mountain View Elementary during investigations in 2016.
+The table also provides the minimum interim actions necessary to prevent direct exposure to soils at each location where the hazard was identified,

-Multi-increment soil sampling at Laupahoehoe High & Elementary identified Category C soils along two of the building perimeters tested.
-Based on the lead findings, and the fact that there were bare soils visible, an interim action is recommended around the conjoined Buildings P-1 and P-2 perimeter to prevent direct exposure.
-Soils should be covered with landscape or access to the area should be limited with fencing.

-Interim actions identified in Table 4-2, meeting the minimum requirements outlined in Table 4-1, should be implemented as soon as feasible.
+Multi-increment soil sampling at Mountain View Elementary identified areas with Category C and D soils along several building perimeters.
+Based on these findings, and the fact that some of the soils were un-vegetated (bare soils), an interim action along the perimeter of Building C is recommended to prevent direct exposure; soils should be covered with landscape or access to the area should be limited with fencing.
+Interim actions meeting the minimum requirements outlined in Table 4-1 should be implemented as soon as feasible.